bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/README.md

 ### Database Testing:

-Verified that test data was writing to the mongoDB database.
+Verified that test data was writing to the database.
 Verified the ability to retrieve data from the same database.

 ### Ease of Learning: